rthomp10/bob_fm_fir/README.md

 # Hardware Accelerated Bob.FM FIR Filter
 An FIR filter designed to receive BOB.FM broadcast with the PYNQ-Z1 SoC FPGA board.
+This project serves as a proof of concept and does not account for input and output buffers.
+It is simply a standalone filter.

 ![Block Design](block_design.jpg)